PaulDevelop/Library.Auth/README.md

 - pattern

     A pattern describing the resource's url.
+You can use the variable *%baseHost%*, which will contain the server's second and top level domain (equals the domain without subdomains).

 - authenticator